Home > Savings > What are the best places to live and work in the UK?

 Which UK cities report the best value-for-money?

-Respondents to our survey classified their city according to what they consider to be good value for money.
+Respondents to our survey rated their city by what they consider to be good value for money.
 These are the cities that came out on top.

 Which are the happiest UK cities to live in?